GRIAC-Bioinformatics/TK_dna-methylation_cookbook/README.md

 - R (version 4.0 or later recommended)
 - Required R packages: `minfi`, `tidyverse`, `ENmix`, `wateRmelon`
-- Depending on the array version you need to use different manifest and annotation files
+- Depending on the array version you need to use different manifest and annotation files.
+- Depending on the array version you might need to use different list of croo-reactive probes

 ### Running the Scripts